Nosto/wiki-docs/features/customer-group-pricing.md

 ## Nosto's implementation
-Nosto maps each customer group id as a product variation ID for e.g. if the customer_group_id is `1`, then variation ID will be `1`.
+Nosto maps each customer group id as a product variation ID for e.g. if the customer_group_id is "1", then variation ID will be "1".
 In addition to Variation ID, a product variation has the following component,
 * price - The selling price of the product including the discount as per the discount rule.
 * list price - The actual price of the product excluding the discount.
 * availability - Current status of product availability.
-For e.g. `In Stock` or `Out of Stock`.
+For e.g. In Stock or Out of Stock.
 * currency code - currency code of the product pricing rule.
 A rule can be defined in one currency but still be applied on different currency code.
-Consider, the product currency is `eur`, the customer is ordering using `usd` and the customer belongs to a customer group, In the situation, promotion will be converted to `usd` but  customer will still be paying in `eur` during checkout.
+Consider, the product currency is "eur", the customer is ordering using "usd" and the customer belongs to a customer group, In the situation, promotion will be converted to "usd" but  customer will still be paying in "eur" during checkout.

 The json format of a single product variation will look like,